-We may use infrared temporal thermometers to regularly screen students, employees and visitors to campus.
+We may use infrared temporal thermometers to screen students, employees and visitors to campus.
 We will also be doing visual checks inspecting all individuals for the symptoms listed above.

-Based on DOE Guidance, any student sent home due to illness will be excluded from school until symptom-free for at least 24 hours (ideally 72 hours) without the use of medication.
+Based on DOE Guidance, any student sent home due to illness will be excluded from school until symptom-free for at least 24 hours without the use of medication.

 Health Room: We will have a designated waiting area for students that display ill-like symptoms.
 Our Health Aid will tend to these students and inform parents of immediate pickup if the student is exhibiting symptoms stated above.
-Any student sent home due to illness should be excluded from school until they are symptom-free for at least 24 hours (ideally 72 hours) without the use of medication.
+Any student sent home due to illness should be excluded from school until they are symptom-free for at least 24 hours without the use of medication.
 The waiting area for these students will be disinfected immediately by trained personnel.
-Non ill-like symptom students will be treated separately and asked to return back to class when possible.
+Non ill-like symptom students will be treated separately and return to class when possible.